-We recently attended the Lake Apopka Wildlife Festival and Birdapalooza, a fantastic event sponsored by the Orange Audubon Society.
-This festival offered a great mix of paid and free birding tours, live music, and other entertainment.
-A unique highlight for us was the opportunity to visit a bird banding station.
+Our first post of 2017 celebrates a fantastic weekend at the Lake Apopka Wildlife Festival and Birdapalooza, hosted by the Orange Audubon Society.
+The event offered a perfect blend of birding tours, live music, and community entertainment, with a rare, unique highlight being our visit to an active bird banding station.

 Inspired by a “Regular Guy”

-Our weekend began on Saturday afternoon with a keynote dinner presented by Greg Miller, a name familiar to anyone who has followed our Little Big Year journey.
-Greg’s 1998 effort was a key inspiration for us, and it was a thrill to hear him speak.
-His primary message was simple yet powerful: he is just a regular guy who did something he loved.
-We enjoyed hearing the behind-the-scenes stories of how his quest became a book and how everyone rooted for him as the underdog against competitors with unlimited resources.
-Greg also served as a consultant on the movie The Big Year, and his anecdotes made us eager to watch it again to catch all the details we had missed.
+Greg’s message was simple yet powerful: he is just a “regular guy” who dedicated himself to something he loved.
+We enjoyed hearing the behind-the-scenes stories of how his quest became a book and the struggles of being the underdog against competitors with far greater resources.
+As a consultant on the movie The Big Year, Greg shared anecdotes that have made us eager to watch the film again to catch all the details we previously missed.

 A Tour with a Dream Team

-On Sunday morning, we met our tour group at the McDonald Canal Pavilion, with a leadership dream team that included Greg Miller himself, Gallus Quigley, David Simpson, and Deborah Green.
-We carpooled with a lovely couple from Quebec, Diane and Jean.
-Having birded the Lake Apopka Wildlife Drive many times, we were excited to explore the restricted areas that we hadn’t seen before.
-Our leaders let us know that our target birds were the Groove-billed Ani and the Ash-throated Flycatcher.
+On Sunday morning, we met our group at the McDonald Canal Pavilion, guided by a “dream team” of experts: Greg Miller, Gallus Quigley, David Simpson, and Deborah Green.
+We carpooled with a lovely couple from Quebec, Diane and Jean, and were excited to finally explore restricted areas of the Lake Apopka Wildlife Drive that we hadn’t previously accessed.
+Our leaders set the stage with two key target birds: the Groove-billed Ani and the Ash-throated Flycatcher.

-The wind was blowing at 15-25 mph, making it a challenge to spot smaller passerines.
-Our first three stops were unsuccessful for the flycatcher, though we did see some great birds, including a female Painted Bunting and a Sharp-shinned Hawk.
-At our next stop for the Groove-billed Ani, Sharon was the first to spot the bird.
-This was an unbelievable week for her, as she had seen a Smooth-billed Ani just the weekend before at Fort DeSoto Park!
+The wind was whipping at 15–25 mph, making it a challenge to spot smaller passerines.
+While our first three stops for the flycatcher were unsuccessful, we still enjoyed some great sightings, including a female Painted Bunting and a Sharp-shinned Hawk.

-We continued our tour of Lake Apopka, adding six duck and four hawk species to our list, along with the usual herons and egrets.
-Limpkins, Glossy Ibis, Greater and Lesser Yellowlegs, and a flyover of a Wilson’s Snipe made for a fantastic day.
+Then, the moment of the day: at our next stop, I (Sharon) was thrilled to be the first to spot the Groove-billed Ani!
+It was an unbelievable week for me, having seen a Smooth-billed Ani just the weekend before at Fort DeSoto Park.
+We continued our tour, adding six duck and four hawk species to our list, alongside the usual herons and egrets.
+Sightings of Limpkins, Glossy Ibis, Greater and Lesser Yellowlegs, and a flyover by a Wilson’s Snipe made for a truly fantastic day.

 A Surprise Sighting

-After a splendid lunch, we went back out to explore new areas.
-The highlight of the afternoon was spotting a Barn Owl in an abandoned building, and we’re grateful that Joe Dunn was kind enough to share his photo.
-A juvenile Red-shouldered Hawk also posed nicely for our group.
+After a splendid lunch, we headed back out to explore new terrain.
+The highlight of the afternoon was spotting a Barn Owl tucked away in an abandoned building—thanks to Joe Dunn for kindly sharing his photo of the encounter!
+We were also graced by a juvenile Red-shouldered Hawk, which posed beautifully for our group.

 You must be logged in to post a comment.